PatrickMaiyer/Portapack_Wiki/Debug.md

 At the bottom it displays also the current size of the data_t struct (this is what we persist into p.mem) and the currently stored checksum (it is calculated from the first 252 bytes of the p.mem area when changes are made to the settings and then written to the last 4 bytes of p.mem)

-The version of the stored config isnt displayed separately but it can be seen as the first 4 bytes of the p.mem area.
+The version of the stored config isn't displayed separately but it can be seen as the first 4 bytes of the p.mem area.

 ### Debug Dump
 Writes a file containing debug information to the DEBUG folder.

+### Fonts Viewer
+Displays the 5x8 and 8x16 font character set.